Mayfair Hotel exterior birds eye view

 • Recommended

 The perfect balance of playful and luxe, this boutique hotel near Adelaide Central Market is a love letter to the city’s many legendary festivals.
 Edgy wall art and colourful furniture brighten up the space and tessellated tile patterns nod to South Australia’s copper mining past.
 The 145 rooms are equally striking and full of personality, decorated with hand-selected posters from past Adelaide festivals and fitted with premium king beds, two-head rainfall showers and Smart TVs.
 How’s that for a bit of pizzazz?
-And while there’s no terrace pool for your leisurely pastime needs, Hotel Indigo is in fact topped with the highest rooftop bar in Adelaide – Merrymaker Rooftop Bar – sitting pretty at 16 storeys about the busy city streets.
+And while there’s no terrace pool for your leisurely pastime needs, Hotel Indigo is in fact topped with the highest rooftop bar in Adelaide – Merrymaker Rooftop Bar – sitting pretty at 16 storeys above the busy city streets.
 Here, you can relish hill- and city-scapes to behold, plus golden-hour gazing with something ice-cool in hand.

 Time Out tip: Off to see a show?
-Don’t stress about squeezing in dinner and make a dedicated pre-theatre reservation at the hotel’s lobby floor, Italian restaurant, Market and Meander.
+Don’t stress about squeezing in dinner and make a dedicated pre-theatre reservation at the hotel’s lobby floor, Italian restaurant, Market & Meander.
 The attentive waitstaff will ensure you're out the door with plenty of time to spare.

-Address: 23-29 Market Street, Adelaide
+Address: 23-29 Market St, Adelaide

-Price: Starting at $239 per night
+Price: From $179 per night

 Melissa Woodley